nor4ham/JS-React/README.md

-# Tuwaiq Python Bootcamp - JavaScript React
+# Tuwaiq Python Bootcamp - JavaScript React (Frontend)

 # General
-Hi folks, Welcome to FrontEnd i.e. JavaScript/React JS part of the  Bottcamp.
+Hi folks, Welcome to FrontEnd i.e. JavaScript/React JS part of the Python/React Bottcamp.
 This repository contains information, HW,  Assignments, Project(s) and Materials specific to this part of the camp.

 You are here because you want to learn the skills needed to become a world-class web developer.
 Or perhaps you're coding already, and want to take your career to the next level.
 This bootcamp equips you owith the skills needed to build dynamic data-driven and career-boosting web applications using most cutting edge and popular web development tools and technologies, including: